bsdpot/potluck/mastodon-s3/README.md

 The BUCKETPASS parameter is the S3 password for your storage.

-The BUCKETALIAS parameter is an alternate hostname for the S3 storage, or repeat of BUCKETHOST.
+The BUCKETALIAS parameter is an external hostname for the S3 storage, such as reverse proxy front-end.

 The BUCKETREGION parameter is the S3 region.